 In late winter, anywhere from three to ten jays will begin the mating process by forming a group around one female that assumes the leadership role.
 The males that make up the rest of the group follow her wherever she goes, making noise as they fly and showing off physically when they land.
 The group diminishes in size until it’s just the female and the male with whom she’s indicated she’ll mate.
 Those two will almost always then become a monogamous pair that’s mated for life.

 Blue jays eat a wide variety of foods, including nuts, seeds, fruits and small invertebrates.
 So there are plenty of options, such as the Superior Blend Seed Cake, that you can serve to attract blue jays to your yard.
-Feeders at which they eat include the Duplex Screen Feeder, while the bird houses that they’ll use are usually open-ended and semi-sheltered platforms rather than the typical fully enclosed spaces.
+Feeders at which they eat include the Duplex Screen Feeder.
+While the birdhouses they’ll use are usually open-ended and semi-sheltered platforms rather than the typical fully enclosed spaces.
+Attract blue jays and shop duncraft.com.